rahafkhaled/Event-Planner-final-project/README.md

 3-Number of people

-Second page will be titled "Event Regestration" and will have:
+Second page will be titled "Event Registration" and will have:

 1-Date/Time of event